For other uses, see Graduados (disambiguation).

 Marco Antonio Caponi

 The producers of Graduados released a compilation album of music used in the series.
-It features the theme song, composed by the band Tan Biónica, and famous songs of 1980s Argentine rock artists, which were frequently used as background music in the series.
-The artists selected for the compilation album are Soda Stereo, Los Fabulosos Cadillacs, Charly García, Sumo, Virus, Raúl Porchetto, Andrés Calamaro, Los Violadores, Suéter and Los Ratones Paranoicos.
-The first CD became a gold album, and led Telefe to associate with Sony Music Entertainment to release a second one, composed of soft songs by international artists.
-The artists selected for the second CD are Bonnie Tyler, Europe, Paul Young, Jimmy Harnen, Spandau Ballet, Dover, Martika, The Alan Parsons Project, Toto, The Bangles, Cyndi Lauper, Bad English, Air Supply and Billy Joel.
+It features the theme song, composed by Tan Biónica, and 1980s Argentine rock hits as background music.
+Musicians appearing on the album are Soda Stereo, Los Fabulosos Cadillacs, Charly García, Sumo, Virus, Raúl Porchetto, Andrés Calamaro, Los Violadores, Suéter and Los Ratones Paranoicos.
+The first CD went gold in Argentina, encouraging Telefe and Sony Music Entertainment to release a second CD of soft songs by international artists.
+Artists on the second CD are Bonnie Tyler, Europe, Paul Young, Jimmy Harnen, Spandau Ballet, Dover, Martika, The Alan Parsons Project, Toto, The Bangles, Cyndi Lauper, Bad English, Air Supply and Billy Joel.

-As the series drew to a close, Telefe considered making a theatrical adaption during the 2013 summer season similar to one made by Valientes in 2010.
-The project could not be achieved because the actors already had other projects.
-Telefe asked the series creator Sebastian Ortega to make a film instead.
-The negotiations were confirmed by the producer Pablo Culell, who said that although Underground produces television series, it is capable of producing theater plays and films.
+As the series wound down, Telefe considered a theatrical version for the 2013 summer season.
+It would have been similar to a 2010 version by the producers of Valientes, but the cast had other commitments.
+Telefe then asked series creator Sebastian Ortega to make a film.
+Negotiations were confirmed by producer Pablo Culell, who said that although Underground produces television series it can also produce stage plays and films.